yassiommi/infiniteprecisionint/README.md

 This program contains a c++ class implemented in order to store and perform arithmetic on infinite-precision integers.

+Part of:
+CSE 701:
+Foundations of Modern Scientific Programming
+McMaster University, Fall 2022
+By: Prof. Barak Shoshany

 ## Utility Functions

 - ```extract_sign``` is a function which checks the first character of the string and returns -1 if it's negative and +1 otherwise.